kasullian/Easy-GPU-P/README.md

 Easy-GPU-P aims to make this easier by automating the steps required to get a GPU-P VM up and running.
 Easy-GPU-P does the following...
 1) Creates a VM of your choosing
-2) Automatically Installs Windows 11 to the VM
+2) Automatically Installs Windows to the VM
 3) Partitions your GPU of choice and copies the required driver files to the VM
+4) Installs the [Amyuni virtual display driver](https://www.amyuni.com/forum/viewtopic.php?t=3030) to the VM, this ensures the parsec display driver functions properly.
-4) Installs [Parsec](https://parsec.app) to the VM, you can use Parsec for free non commercially.
+5) Installs the Parsec virtual display driver & [Parsec](https://parsec.app) to the VM, you can use Parsec for free non commercially.
 To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account

 ### Prerequisites:
 * Windows 10 20H1+ Pro or Enterprise or Windows 11 Pro or Enterprise.
 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
 GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
-* Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)
+* Latest Windows 10+ ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here.](https://www.microsoft.com/en-us/software-download/windows11) - Do not use Media Creation Tool, if no direct ISO link is available, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)
 * Virtualisation enabled in the motherboard and [Hyper-V fully enabled](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on the Windows 10/ 11 OS (requires reboot).
 * Allow Powershell scripts to run on your system - typically by running "Set-ExecutionPolicy unrestricted" in Powershell running as Administrator.